 Someone may fall asleep randomly for several reasons, most commonly due to a lack of sleep.
-Other, more serious causes of randomly falling asleep include kidney disease and thyroid disorders.
+Certain conditions may also make a person fall asleep randomly, including kidney disease and thyroid disorders.

 In this article, we explore the reasons for falling asleep randomly, looking at various lifestyle, environmental, and medical factors.

 Some lifestyle factors can cause someone may fall asleep randomly, including the below.

 The most common reason a person may fall asleep randomly is not getting enough sleep.
 Many people need 7–9 hours of sleep each day, and when an individual does not get enough, their body may force them to fall asleep to catch up.